nyrahealth/CrisperWhisper/README.md

 ## 5. How?

-We employ the popular Dynamic Time Warping (DTW) on the cross-attention scores, as detailed in our [paper](...) to derive word-level timestamps.
+We employ the popular Dynamic Time Warping (DTW) on the Whisper cross-attention scores, as detailed in our [paper](...) to derive word-level timestamps.
 By leveraging our retokenization process, this method allows us to consistently detect pauses.
 Given that the accuracy of the timestamps heavily depends on the DTW cost matrix and, consequently, on the quality of the cross-attentions, we developed a specialized loss function for the selected alignment heads to enhance precision.

 Although this loss function was not included in the original [paper](...) due to time constraints preventing the completion of experiments and training before the submission deadline, it has been used to train our publicly available models.
 Key Features of this loss are as follows: